 Learning how to set realistic weight loss goals should be the first thing you understand before tackling weight loss.
-Usually, having a specific goal in mind, is unintentionally the first thought you have before considering your actual taking part in such a healthy driven life style.
+Usually, having a specific goal in mind is unintentionally the first thought you have before considering your actual taking part in such a healthy driven life style.

 You don’t contemplate a life-style changing routine without having an idea of what you want the outcome to be, resulting from that change.
-As you will no doubt soon discover, the way you go about creating your own goals could have tremendous influences on the obstacles you face on your way to reaching that goal.

 Don’t be too vague.
-Realistic weight loss goals you consider need to be as specific as possible so you fully understand what you’re working toward and how to reach it.
+Weight loss goals you consider need to be as specific as possible so you fully understand what you’re working toward and how to reach it.
 Setting a goal to “lose weight” or “build muscle” leaves to many questions to be answered, and will cause complications.
 Do you want to lose the love handles, or work on those biceps?

 If your weight loss goal isn’t measurable, how will you know when you’ve succeeded?
 It could be calorie intake, inches lost, fitting into an outfit, pounds dropped, or even pounds added to the one rep max.
 Keep track of this progress in an online or writing notebook.
 Being involved and watching the progress will boost excitement and confidence.
 If you don’t start recording your progress; I can guarantee you will regret that decision later.